Need Sales Funnel Help? Click Here! >>

 Promoting A Physical Product or eCommerce Store - A Quick Test

-If you're selling a physical product, then you at least need to have the listing on some sort of an eCommerce website up that has a sales page for each of the products in your pipeline.
+If you're selling a physical product, you at least need to have the listing on an eCommerce website with a sales page for each product in your pipeline.

 It can be as simple as a Shopify store with sales pages for each item, including: